geniusforapp/achievementunlocked/README.md

 ### Pull requests are welcome!

-Feel free to contribute to FancyDialog.
+Feel free to contribute to AchievementUnlocked-library.

 If you've fixed a bug or have a feature you've added, just create a pull request.
 If you've found a bug, want a new feature, or have other questions, file an issue.
 I will try to answer as soon as possible.